'Tonight Show' audience member crafts on-the-spot song about Taylor and Travis — and it's a hit

 — The Tonight Show (@FallonTonight) October 6, 2023

 Second up was Josh Bolin, originally from Canton, Ohio but now living in New York.
-His song was called “Taylor, Kelce and Me Makes Three,” which is no doubt a reference to the budding relationship between pop star Taylor Swift and NFL star Travis Kelce.
+His song was called “Taylor, Kelce and Me Makes Three,” which is no doubt a reference to the budding relationship between the singer and NFL star.

 Battle of the Instant Songwriters: Josh Bolin performs "Taylor, Kelce and Me Make Three" #FallonTonight pic.twitter.com/K02nUvdKtJ